Boundary amenability of $Out(F_N)$: The factorization lemma, the case of free actions, and reduction to naming

 such that for all $\Phi\in\text{Out}(G,\calf)$ and all $T\in \mathbb{P}X$, one has as $n$ goes to $+\infty$. \end{prop}

 \begin{proof} Fix a continuous section $\alpha:\mathbb{P}\baro\to\baro$.
 To any $T\in \mathbb{P}X$, we are going to associate a finite set of very optimal morphisms $f_i^T$ with range $\alpha(T)$ as follows.
 Let $i_0(T)$ be the smallest integer $i\in\mathbb{N}$ for which there exists a very optimal morphism with range $\alpha(T)$, whose turning class with respect to $T$ has name $i$: this exists in view of the last hypothesis from Definition~\ref{de-namable}.
 Let $f_1^T,\dots,f_{k(T)}^T$ be a collection of very optimal morphisms $f_i^T:S_i^T\ra \alpha(T)$ such that the turning classes of $f_1^T,\dots,f_{k(T)}^T$ are exactly the turning classes named $i_0(T)$ (without repetition).
 We choose this collection that is smallest for the lexicographic order, relative to a measurable enumeration of morphisms with range $T$ as in Remark \ref{rk_enum_morphisms}.

-We claim that the probability measures satisfy the desired conclusion.
+Consider the sequence of probability measures $\mu_n(f)$ associated to an optimal morphism $f$ with arational target as in Section~\ref{sec-finite-width}.
+We claim that the probability measures